Minnesota High School Girls Cross Country

 Girls Cross Country Hub

-Maddie Gullickson and her Trojans teammates swept Class 3A, St. Peter’s Keira Friedrich won the 2A race and St. John’s Prep’s Margaret Duffy took the 1A title.
+Maddie Gullickson and her Trojans teammates swept Class 3A, St. Peter’s Keira Friedrich won the 2A race and St. John’s Prep’s Margaret Duffy took 1A.

 Girls Cross Country Hub

-Maddie Gullickson and her Trojans teammates swept Class 3A, St. Peter’s Keira Friedrich won the 2A race and St. John’s Prep’s Margaret Duffy took the 1A title.
+Maddie Gullickson and her Trojans teammates swept Class 3A, St. Peter’s Keira Friedrich won the 2A race and St. John’s Prep’s Margaret Duffy took 1A.

 Sean Fries of Minnetonka and Brianna Reilly of Harrisburg, S.D., won the 39th annual race.

-The lead runners among teams kept their leads in the latest rankings, except in Class 1A, where New London-Spicer and St. Cloud Cathedral rose to Nos.
+The lead runners among girls cross-country teams kept their leads in the latest rankings, except in 1A, where New London-Spicer and St. Cloud Cathedral rose to Nos.
 1 and 2.

 Coaches reeling from the pending closure of Les Bolstad Golf Course still hope to race there but are exploring other options.